PySlurm/pyslurm/docs/reference/partition.md

 title: Partition
 ---

-!!! warning
+!!! note
-    This API is currently being completely reworked, and is subject to be removed in the future when a replacement is introduced
+    This supersedes the [pyslurm.partition](old/partition.md) class, which
+    will be removed in a future release

+::: pyslurm.Partition
+    handler: python

-::: pyslurm.partition
+::: pyslurm.Partitions
     handler: python